How to take website screenshots in Python

 Summary

-But if you want to save time and energy and don’t want to deal with browser issues, I would give a try URL to screenshot API like ScreenshotOne.
+Every time, I would choose Playwright and prefer it to anything, except if you know that you need to take screenshots at scale and don’t want to deal with the corner cases.
+Then I would give a try to URL to screenshot API like ScreenshotOne